Clean, dry Diesel is the key to maximum life from your diesel pump and injectors

-Filters are tested using laboratory clean fuel and test dust that is of known size and amount.
-The fuel and test dust is pasted through the filter and the dust that passes through the filter is measured and counted and the efficiency of the filter is determined.
+Filters are tested using ISO clean fuel and test dust that is of known size and amount.
+The fuel and test dust is passed through the filter, and the dust that passes through the filter is measured and counted, and the efficiency of the filter is determined.

-By know you should be seeing that there will always be some dust/debris particles that will pass through the filters fitted to your vehicle.
+By know, you should see that there will always be some dust/debris particles that will pass through the filters fitted to your vehicle.

-Going back the statement made by some ‘diesel specialist workshops’ that “all modern diesel engines use 2 micron filters”.
+Going back to the statement made by some diesel specialist workshops that, “all modern diesel engines use 2-micron filters”.
 They have not quantified their statement with an efficiency.
 Their statement is meaningless and only serves to sell their product.

 So far we have established that we can’t quantify the manufacturers’ filters without paying for costly Lab testing, but we can say they are substandard due the number and type of injector failures we are seeing.

-The size of the filter is very important and must be suitable for the flow rate of the fuel system.
+The size of the filter is critical and must be suitable for the flow rate of the fuel system.

-So how does this all work in the real world as we driving our cars?
-What happened when we fit say a 30micron %99 efficient filter before our original filter.
+So how does this all work in the real world as we are driving our cars?
+What happens when we fit a 30micron %99 efficient filter before our original filter?

-The ‘pre’ filter will trap %99 of particles at or above its rating, as the particles get smaller, more and more of the particles will pass through the pre filter.
+The pre-filter will trap %99 of particles at or above its rating, as the particles get smaller, more and more of the particles will pass through the pre-filter.
 It is then up to the original filter to finish the job.
-If %90 of the 2-3-4-5micron particles passed through the pre filter and we the give the original filter a theoretical efficiency of %65@3 microns %31 of the original 3 micron particle load will be passing through and on to your injection pump and injectors.
+If %90 of the 2-3-4-5micron particles passed through the pre-filter and we the give the original filter a theoretical efficiency of %65@3 microns %31 of the initial 3-micron particle load will be passing through and on to your injection pump and injectors.
 The truth is some filters will not even be as efficient as %65.

-We also need to remember that laboratory testing also shows us that filter efficiency in an operating fuel system is not fixed and no filter will always work at its rated efficiency.
-Efficiency will fluctuate constantly and will improve with dust loading of the filter, this will also be accompanied by increased restriction to flow.
+We also need to remember that laboratory testing also shows us that filter efficiency in an operating fuel system is variable and no filter will always work at its rated efficiency.
+Efficiency will fluctuate constantly and will improve with dust loading of the filter.
+This will also be accompanied by increased restriction to flow.

-This leaves up with some questions, What do we do?
+We are left with some questions, What do we do?
 What do we spend our money on?
-What if we’ve been sold the wrong thing?
+What if we’ve purchased the wrong thing?

 I can answer these questions.
-Firstly don’t spend your money with any business who simply has filter kits for sale, or who makes filter rating claims without an efficiency.
+Firstly don’t spend your money with any business who merely has filter kits for sale, or who makes filter rating claims without an efficiency.

 Buy from a business that takes the time to learn about the products they sell and who can demonstrate an understanding of the operation of the filters and fuel systems.